-All students accepted into the professional phase of the program must undergo a Criminal History Background Check (CHBC) and Urine Drug Screening, obtain health clearance, be CPR certified by the American Heart Association, purchase Malpractice insurance and carry personal health insurance that provides coverage for accidents and illness.
+All students accepted into the professional phase of the program must undergo a Criminal History Background Check (CHBC) and Urine Drug Screening, obtain health clearance, be BLS certified by the American Heart Association, purchase Malpractice insurance and carry personal health insurance that provides coverage for accidents and illness.
 Clinical clearances are discussed in detail in the Clinical Clearance Requirements Handbook.
 Additional clearance requirements may be mandated by some clinical sites.
 There are requisite functional abilities (technical standards - See Appendix C) that must be met for admission, progression, and graduation from the Nursing Program.

-Students applying for admission to the Professional Phase of the Nursing Program at CCM are required to indicate whether they have a violation of the CCM Policy on Academic Integrity or the CCM Student Code of Conduct.
+Students applying for admission to the Professional Phase of the Nursing Program at CCM must indicate if they have a violation of the CCM Policy on Academic Integrity or the CCM Student Code of Conduct.
 The Nursing Department reserves the right to verify this information with the Office of Student Development and Enrollment Management.
-Cases are handled on an individual basis and students may be subject to dismissal from the program.
+Cases are handled individually, and students may be dismissed from the program.